YaboGV/yabogv.github.io/content/research/heat_executive_function/index.md

 ##### Abstract

-The number of high temperature days has grown over time.
-Developing countries have less capacity to protect against the harm of extreme heat.
-It is important to understand how heat affects learning.
-There is a growing literature on the effects of extreme heat on performance and learning but no evidence in Africa.
-We contribute to this literature by examining the effect of extreme heat on children’s executive function behavior in Ghana.
-Heat may act as a stimuli and affect executive function behavior through changes in brain chemistry and functioning which results in decrease in attention, memory, information retention and processing.
-Using rich longitudinal data on children, including their executive function behavior and performance on math and literacy tests, I estimate child fixed-effects models to obtain the effect of temperature on day of test on cognitive functioning.
-Including child fixed effects enables me to control for time-invariant characteristics of the child such as raw ability or parental attributes, enabling me to isolate the effect of temperature on the day of test.
-The results using data from southern Ghana suggest that a deviation from the reference temperature bin ($24^{\circ} C$ and $26^{\circ} C$) decreases attentiveness of children.
-Specifically, attentiveness decreases by respectively 0.05, 0.11, 0.18 and 0.13 points as it gets hotter (i.e. $27$--$29^{\circ}C$; $30$--$32^{\circ}C$; $33$--$35^{\circ}C$; $35$--$41^{\circ}C$).
-These results correspond to a 20\% decrease in the likelihood of being always attentive and a 2\% increase in the likelihood of being never attentive.
-We found no effect on test scores, but exam are not timed and test score could reflect both skills and effort in this context.
+This paper examines the effect of heat on children’s executive function behavior in Ghana.
+Executive function behavior reflects the ability to stay focused regardless of external stimuli.
+Heat may act as a stimulus and affect executive function behavior through changes in brain chemistry and functioning, leading to decreases in attention, memory, information retention and processing.
+Using rich longitudinal data on children, this paper estimates child fixed-effects models to obtain the contemporaneous effect of temperature on executive function behavior and tests scores.
+The results suggest that a deviation from the reference temperature bin (24-26°C) decreases children's executive function.
+Specifically, at 33-35°C, these results correspond to an increase in the likelihood of being never attentive.
+The paper also finds that relatively poorer children are more affected.
+There is no effect on test scores, but since exam are not timed, test scores could reflect both skills and effort in this context.

 ---